Battle of the Palm Grove

-The Battle of the Palm Grove (10-13 September 2010) took place during the Iraq War when elements of the Second Advise and Assist Brigade (Stryker Brigade Combat Team), 25th ID of the US Army and 512th Military Police Company US Army supported 200 Iraqi Army and Iraqi Police in a search and sweep operation against 15-25 insurgents planting IEDs in Hudaidy, Diyala Province.
+The Battle of the Palm Grove was a military engagement during the Iraq War took place during the Iraq War when elements of the Second Advise and Assist Brigade (Stryker Brigade Combat Team), 25th ID of the US Army and 512th Military Police Company US Army supported 200 Iraqi Army and Iraqi Police in a search and sweep operation against 15-25 insurgents planting IEDs in Hudaidy, Diyala Province.

 During the fighting, Apache attack helicopters and Air Force F-16 fighters were called in.
 The fighter jets dropped two 500-lb. bombs, but to little effect.
 After three days of clashes, the insurgent force managed to withdraw without suffering any casualties, while up to 33 members of the Iraqi security forces were killed or wounded and two U.S. soldiers were injured.

 The battle showed the continuing struggle of the Iraqi security forces with their abilities to take control of the security in the country, without the U.S. military.
 An Iraqi lieutenant later said "If it wasn't for the American air support and artillery we would never have dreamed of entering that orchard".
 It was also the last major battle of the war involving U.S. forces against insurgent elements.

+Background

+On August 31, 2010, United States president Barack Obama announced an end to major combat operations in the Iraq War, with Iraqi security forces being set to take charge of the conflict against the insurgency.
+Six American brigades remained in Iraq under the newly-termed Operation New Dawn, and were tasked with advising Iraqi forces and protecting US civilian interests, although they retained all the firepower of a combat brigade and were authorized to engage in self-defense and come to the support of Iraqi forces.

+Prelude

+Throughout mid-2010, Iraqi security forces reported increased activity by the al-Qaeda-affiliated Islamic State of Iraq (ISI) in the strategic Diyala Governorate.
+Of particular concern was al-Hadayd, a village 10 kilometers northwest of the provincial capital of Baqubah which security forces believed was being prepared by the ISI to serve as a launching pad for attacks.
+In response to this threat, and with intelligence on insurgent movements, Iraqi Ground Forces chief Lieutenant General Ali Ghaidan Majid approved the launch of Operation Nakhil, a four-day operation to neutralize ISI bomb-making teams in rural Diyala.
+It involved some 600 Iraqi personnel searching 21 towns across Diyala.